 everywhere to do chin-ups.
 You can support your feet in a place and do inverted push-ups.
 You can use supports to do plyometric jumps, jumping squats and more.
 Just be careful not to do all of this while the playground is full of babes, or the mothers will call the police thinking that you’re some kind of pedophile!!

-Bring elastic bands (resistance bands)
+Bring elastic bands (exercise bands)

 They are ideal for exercise indoors when you do not want to leave home, be for the cold, rain or because it’s dark…and can be dangerous depending on the place.
 These elastic bands are very practical and I always carry them in my travels around the world.
 They weigh almost nothing and are very easy to carry in your backpack.
 Normally they are used in physical therapy but with different levels of resistance they are also very effective in maintaining muscle mass.
 They are even used in space missions where the lack of gravity prevents the use of weights for exercise.
 There are a number of different exercises that can be done with these elastic bands.
 Take a look at the pictures below with some examples.
-And to buy these elastic bands, you can take a look at this link here with Amazon, or you can buy then here at eBay or buy at REI here.
+And to buy these elastic bands, you can take a look at this link here with Amazon, or you can buy then here at eBay.
 And just have them delivered to your home.
 A jump rope is also lightweight, practical, and good for cardio for those who do not like to run.

 Download fitness videos

 These are great because you can work your whole body and, depending on the video, you will exercise even your ear!!
 The only problem is that you need a laptop or something to be able to watch the video.
 Also, I do not think that you exercising like crazy in the social area of your hostel or in your dorm will be very welcome by your roommates.
 I think this option is better when you are in a hotel room or have a private room in hostel.
 Space is also something important so then you can do it outside if you don’t mind prying eyes.